bayareala8s/training/non-technical/product/README.md

    - Can you provide an example of how you delivered a project on time and within budget?

-Certainly!
 Here is a comprehensive answer to the question, "Can you provide an example of how you delivered a project on time and within budget?":

 ### Example Scenario: Launching a New Mobile App Feature